santisbon/icloud-flatpak/README.md

   - iCloud Find My

 - Uses Chromium browser in app mode for a clean, native-like interface
-- Each service runs in app mode with a shared profile (log in once, access all services)
+- Each service runs as a separate application with its own dock icon
+- Log in once per service (authentication persists across sessions)
 - Native desktop integration with proper icons and categories

 ## Prerequisites